Alban-Peyrat/Find_and_Compare_Records/doc/GUI.md

 * _They are used to oly display relevent fields_

 Elements to add new field must have the `` class in metadata

+In order to remove a field in a MARC data, you have to manually delete it in the JSON file